-In an ideal world, your staff are performing well, achieving their personal, team and company goals.
-Everyone is motivated and pulling in the same direction, and as a result your customers are getting a wonderful experience.
+In an ideal world, your staff are performing well and achieving their personal, team and company goals.
+Everyone is motivated and pulling in the same direction, and as a result, your customers are getting a wonderful experience.
 In reality, we know this is not always the case for many businesses.
 Sometimes your staff just don’t or won’t perform to the level that is expected of them.
-How can you identify these employees, and more importantly, what can you do about it?
+How can you identify these employees, and more importantly, what can you do to tackle under-performing employees…

 Identifying the under-performers

 Your staff may be:

 - Failing to achieve the goals or targets set.

 - Unable to consistently maintain the required level of performance.

 - Not keeping up with changes in the workplace – e.g. picking up new skills or working with new technology.

 - Demonstrating a shortfall in productivity compared to others in a similar role.